arulandu/chordy/README.md

 See `/release/chordy` for the MacOS binary.
 Add to PATH if needed.

 ### MacOS `.dmg`
 See `/release/Chordy.dmg`.
 Some users may experience a malicious software warning when running the application.
-Navigate to `Settings > Privacy and Security`, scroll down, and choose `Open Anyway`.
+To avoid this, choose `Open in Finder`.
+Right click on `Chordy` and choose `Open` from the dropdown.
+Then, click `Open` again. `Chordy` will request permission to access your microphone and start running.
+After doing this once, the application can be opened directly from Launchpad.

 ### Source Build
 For Windows / Linux users, a source build is mandatory.